Exponential convergence of Sobolev gradient descent for a class of nonlinear eigenproblems: Introduction

+We highlight the main differences between the current paper and \cite{henning2020sobolev}.
+The authors of \cite{henning2020sobolev} first propose the Sobolev gradient descent method (\ref{eq:SPGD}).
+They establish the exponential convergence rate of the \emph{time-continuous} gradient flow.
+But the important question of whether the \emph{time-discrete} gradient descent also achieves optimal exponential convergence rate remains open.
+Our main contribution is to give a confirmatory answer to this question.
+We do this by introducing the \emph{{\L}ojasiewicz inequality} tool, which is a general analytical tool that is applicable to a wide class of problems.

-To solve this problem, in Section \ref{sec:Lojasiewicz}, using the \emph{{\L}ojasiewicz inequality} tool, we reveal that the key to exponential convergence is the quadratic nature of the objective energy functional.
+Specifically, in Section \ref{sec:Lojasiewicz}, using the {{\L}ojasiewicz inequality} tool, we reveal that the key to exponential convergence is the quadratic nature of the objective energy functional.
 In other words, regarded as a polynomial, the objective functional should behave like a degree-2 polynomial under the given manifold metric.
 The {\L}ojasiewicz inequality has been widely used in the optimization community, see e.g. \cite{frankel2015splitting,schneider2015convergence}.
 Yet it has scarcely been applied to the problems of interest in this paper.

 Although the degree of polynomial of the objective function in Problem (\ref{eq:E}) is formally higher than quadratic, Method (\ref{eq:SPGD}) changes the situation by using an adaptive inner product $a_u(\cdot, \cdot)$ instead of a fixed inner product.
 As a comparison, using a fixed inner product, the {\L}ojasiewicz exponent (the $\theta$ in Theorem \ref{thm:LDS}) calculated in \cite{zhang2019geometric} is $1/4$; while in this paper, using an adaptive inner product, we have $\theta = 1/2$.
 The latter is more desirable according to Theorem \ref{thm:LDS}.
 Thus, in Section \ref{sec:main}, using the {\L}ojasiewicz inequality tool, we are able to prove the exponential convergence rate of discrete time gradient descent directly.